Skip to content

 I just sprayed with white ink spray a few times, and I must tell you that I was amazed at how this turned out.

-Now, I used a white spray ink for this, but if you have none, you can use white acrylic paint and a sponge again.
+Now, I used white spray ink for this, but if you have none, you can use white acrylic paint and a sponge again.

 If you use acrylic paint, just put some paint on the kitchen sponge and dab through the stencil.
 Dabbing will create texture.
 Also, you don’t have to be very precise here to fill the whole stencil.
 Who says the Moon is perfectly round?
 It has bumps and craters, right?